Islamic Psychology

 Applicants to the Diploma in Islamic Psychology should have graduated from or be currently enrolled in a BA in Psychology.
 Applicants should also have a university-level command of the English language.

-Students are required to watch 4 hours of pre-recorded videos a week Monday through Friday, and attend 4 hours of mandatory live classes and discussions on Saturdays and Sunday.
-The language of instruction is English, although students will be exposed to Arabic texts.
+Students are required to watch 4 hours of pre-recorded videos a week Monday through Friday, and attend 4 hours of mandatory live classes Sunday.
+Language of instruction is English.

 Curriculum